LSU New Orleans: University Center

-The university center is "the center of campus life at UNO."
-The building is home to dining services locations, the grand ball room, the Captain's Quarter's Game Room, the UNO Bookstore, and various meeting spaces.
+The university center is "the center of campus life at LSUNO."
+The building is home to dining services locations, the grand ball room, the Captain's Quarter's Game Room, the LSUNO Bookstore, and various meeting spaces.
 University offices located here include counseling services, career services, student involvement and leadership, Greek life, student government association, student affairs, the HUB, the student pantry, student transitions, and the Juan LaFonta Diversity Engagement Center.
 It is also home to an Oschner Health Clinic and various leisure spaces.
 The lobby of the building features a large atrium with flags hanging down.
 These are placed the first time a student comes to the university from another nation.

 Administration Building

 The Administration Building consists of two sections: the original administration building and the newer administration annex, an addition to the building that was built later.
 Many university administrative offices are located here though these are typically administrative and not often visited by students.
-However, it is important to note that the main office for the graduate school is located here and not in the Library.
+However, the main office for the graduate school is located here and not in the Library.